d1618033/python-redfish-utility/docs/slate/source/includes/_usage.md

 # loadfile = ilorest.json
 ```

 The configuration file contains the default settings for the tool.
 You can use a text editor to change the behavior of the tool such as adding a server IP address, username, and password.
-The settings that you added or updated in the configuration file are automatically loaded each time you start the tool.
+The settings that you add or update in the configuration file are automatically loaded each time you start the tool.

 Configuration file locations: